UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/README.md

 > Run the server
 > Run the client

+If you have data in the database from a previous version it would be best to drop() the test database.
+In order to populate the database
+* Run the Server and Client
+* go to localhost:9000/admin (or whatever ip/port the client is running on)
+* Import the data set from the Excel spreadsheet (.xlsx)
+* the liveUploadId will be set to the latest data set imported
+* liveUploadId determines which set of data to refer to within the database.

 ## Attempted or Completed Stories
 * Leave Comments About a Flower
 * Allow a visitor to rate a flower